 (47) Administrative charges are set out in the Administrative Charges Schedule and must be paid at the time the service is requested.

-(48) The following charges are non-refundable for all students except where special examination arrangements are required to cater for candidates with a physical disability or as a result of illness or other special circumstances acceptable to the Director, Student Experience Team:
+(48) The following charges are non-refundable for all students except where special examination arrangements are required to cater for candidates with a physical disability or as a result of illness or other special circumstances acceptable to the Director, Student Administration Services:

 (49) Examinations requiring special arrangements or a change to exam centre within 3 weeks of the commencement of the exam period (per paper):